 The Energy Poverty Advisory Hub (EPAH) Call for Technical Assistance

-The Energy Poverty Advisory Hub (EPAH) invited local governments and/or organisations working in strict collaboration with local governments from all the 27 EU Member States to submit their request for technical assistance and receive support in the process of tackling energy poverty.
+The Energy Poverty Advisory Hub (EPAH) invites local governments and/or organisations working in strict collaboration with local governments from all the 27 EU Member States to submit their request for technical assistance and receive support in the process of tackling energy poverty.

 Awarded applicants will receive up to 9 months of tailored support by experts and the EPAH team to develop their energy poverty actions.

-You can watch this Webinar here.
+You can also watch our Second Call Webinar below.